peixetlift/Peixetlift.github.io/_posts/2021-09-18-All-about-password-security.md

 ## Types of attacks

 To know how passwords can be cracked, first you need to learn how they are stored.
-The most common way (and the most secure one) passwords are stored inside a company's database is with a ´hash´ of the password.
+The most common way (and the most secure one) passwords are stored inside a company's database is with a `hash` of the password.
-A ´hashing function´ or algorithm is a mathematical function that is easy to calculate in one way, but nearly impossible to undo, it converts a random input into a fixed-length output.
+A `hashing function` or algorithm is a mathematical function that is easy to calculate in one way, but nearly impossible to undo, it converts a random input into a fixed-length output.

 <img src="https://simpleaswater.com/content/images/2020/01/hashing.7ae85ed9-1.png" class="border" />